chef/knife-ec-backup/README.md

 ### Permissions

 Note that most users in an EC installation lack the permissions to pull all of the data from all organizations and other users.
-This plugin **REQUIRES THE PIVOTAL KEY AND WEBUI KEY** from the Chef Server.
+This plugin **REQUIRES THE PIVOTAL KEY AND WEBUI KEY** from the Chef Infra Server.
-It is recommended that you run this from a frontend Enterprise Chef Server, you can use --user and --key to pass the pivotal information along.
+It is recommended that you run this from a frontend Enterprise Chef Infra Server, you can use --user and --key to pass the pivotal information along.

 ## Subcommands